Electronic voice phenomenon

 since the Internet took off."
 Investigators, equipped with electronic gear—like EMF meters, video cameras,

-and audio recorders—scour reportedly haunted venues, trying to uncover visual and audio evidence of ghosts.
+and audio recorders—scour reportedly haunted venues, trying to uncover visual and audio evidence of ghosts

 Many use portable recording devices in an attempt to capture EVP.[65]